 Mayo’s expertise in personal training led him to serve on the boards for some of the industry’s top players, including Gold’s Gym and Anytime Fitness.
 “Over the years, I have had a behind-the-scenes look at the industry from many perspectives.
 I learned what works and what doesn’t,” he says.

-Instead of continuing to power other brands, Mayo decided to fully reap the rewards of franchising.
-He refined his systems even more and created a concept studio specifically for franchising in 2016.
+Instead of continuing to power other brands, Mayo decided to fully reap the rewards of franchising by redefining personal training systems even more and creating a concept studio specifically for franchising in 2016.
 Since 2019, in his 28th year in business, Mayo has been offering franchise opportunities.

 In short order, Mayo awarded eight locations and is going full steam ahead.
 “Even though we are technically new to franchising, we have been in business for nearly three decades.
 We’re not some Johnny Come Lately franchise,” he says.